zimv/websocket-heartbeat-js/README.md

 When we use the native **websocket**, if network disconnects, any event function not be executed.
 So front-end program doesn't know that **websocket** was disconnected.
 But if program is now executing ***WebSocket.send()***, browser must discover that message signal is failed, so the onclose function will execute.

 Back-end **websocket** service is likely to happen error, when **websocket** disconnected that front-end not notice message received.
 So need to send ping message by timeout.
 Server return pong message to client when server received ping message.
-Becase received pong message, client know connection normal.
+Because received pong message, client know connection normal.
 If client not received pong message, it is connection abnormal, client will reconnect.

-In summary, for solve above two problem.
+In summary, for solve above two problems.
 Client should initiative send ping message for check connect status.

 ## How